Holton Ahlers

-Early life and high school
+Early life

 Ahlers was born on November 10, 1999, in Greenville, North Carolina.
 He attended and played football, baseball, and basketball for D. H. Conley High School in Greenville.
 As a four-year starter and a team captain, Ahlers he led D. H. Conley to four straight playoff appearances and three conference titles.
 He was one of North Carolina's most prolific passers as he finished as the state's third all-time leader in passing yards with 11,198.
 He also finished second all-time in total offensive yards with 14,784.
 While also being third all-time in passing yards, he was also third in touchdowns responsible for with 201, passing touchdowns with 145 and fifth and sixth respectively in pass completions with 670 and pass attempts with 1,157.
 He was a three-time First Team All-Conference selection, two-time Conference Player of the Year, two-time Greenville Daily Reflector's First Team All-Conference, and received the Raleigh News & Observer All-Metro Quarterback honors.

 As a sophomore in 2015, Ahlers threw for 2,457 yards and ran for 1,142 and was named team MVP and earned All-County honors.
 He accounted for 42 total touchdowns.

 As a junior in 2016, Ahlers was an Associated Press All-State choice and a 252 ESPN Radio Player of the Year as he gained 5,414 total yards and 66 total touchdowns.
 He threw for 51 touchdowns against nine interceptions and rushed for 911 yards and 15 touchdowns.
 Against Charles B. Aycock High School in an 83–68 victory he set the single-game total offense record of 618 yards, beating the previous record that was set a week prior against JH Rose High School in a 67–77 loss.

 As a senior in 2017, Ahlers and the Vikings finished 11–2 and a 3A/4A conference title, finishing 6–0 in conference play, and an appearance in the state playoffs.
 He was named Raleigh News & Observer Player of the Year and earned Greenville Daily Reflector's First-Team All-State honors.
 He accounted for 75 total touchdowns, which was good enough for second all-time in a season.
 He finished the season going 223 of 358 passing for 3,763 yards and 61 passing touchdowns to only four interceptions.
 He added 933 rushing yards and 14 touchdowns.
 Out of 13 games, he surpassed the 300-yard mark in six, including a season-high 464 against West Craven High School.
 He was also named as the Pitt County Post Offensive Player of the Year and received an invite to the Shrine Bowl where he won most valuable player.

-Recruiting

 Ahlers was a consensus three-star recruit among the major recruiting databases.
 He was recruited by Colorado State, Minnesota, NC State, West Virginia, and others before on January 30, 2017, he committed to East Carolina.